 With the country’s rapidly expanding telecommunications industry, keeping in touch in Jordan is easier than ever.
 From typing out a quick text message and posting photos on social media to sending a handwritten letter or parcel by post, expats have a variety of convenient and affordable ways to contact their loved ones back home.

 Internet in Jordan

-The latest estimates put Jordan’s internet penetration at over 76 percent – one of the highest in the Middle East.
+Jordan has a high internet-penetration rate compared to many other Middle Eastern countries.
 Although getting access to the internet is easy, expats from highly developed countries may find the speed a little slow.
 It is, at least, slightly above the average speed of other countries in the Middle East and Africa.

 WiFi hotspots are easy to find in big cities, as are internet cafes.